-The TDS Charitable Foundation works to raise standards in the private rented sector, by:
+The TDS Charitable Foundation works to raise standards in the private rented sector by focusing on the following objectives:

 -